-Then he said that something would immediately follow that period: “Immediately after the distress of those days ‘the sun will be darkened, and the moon will not give its light; the stars will fall from the sky, and the heavenly bodies will be shaken'” (Mt 24:29).
-This sounds very similar to events we examined in the Old Testament.
+Then he said that something would immediately follow that period: “Immediately after the distress of those days ‘the sun will be darkened, and the moon will not give its light; the stars will fall from the sky, and the heavenly bodies will be shaken'” (Matt.
+24:29, NIV).
 The “falling stars” probably are meteors and a cloud of dust could darken the sun and moon, either cosmic dust accompanying the meteors or ejected into the air by meteorite impacts.

 There is a curious phrase at the end of that verse: “the heavenly bodies will be shaken.”
 The Greek text literally says “the powers of the heavens will be shaken.”
 The key words are power (dynamis; power, especially inherent power), heavens (anything above the earth’s surface, such as the atmosphere, sky, or God’s dwelling) and shake (agitate, physical shaking; being insecure or unsettled).

-The time frame of this verse is the short period immediately before the Lord’s arrival to claim possession of the earth and catch the church away.
+The time frame of this verse is the short period immediately after the Great Tribulation, and before the Lord’s arrival to claim possession of the earth and catch the church away.
 Satan is about to lose control of his kingdom — it becomes Jesus’ possession — including the physical universe and the lower spiritual realm, where Satan is lord or prince.
 His powers over these areas will definitely be insecure.
 Therefore, we could interpret the verse figuratively.

 It is also possible to interpret the verse literally, by allowing “the powers of the heavens” to refer to the laws of creation, those inherent abilities possessed by an object in the universe.
 Specifically, we are aware of four basic powers in the universe: gravity, electromagnetism, strong and weak nuclear forces.
 It would be possible for any or all of these forces to lose their effect in the presence of a stronger force, such as the power of Jesus’ presence.

-In particular, we know the power of death will lose its control over the dead in Christ when he resurrects them, and the power of gravity will no longer hold them to the earth when they rise to meet the Lord in the air (1 Cor 15:52 1 Th 4:16-17).
-The power that binds us to our physical bodies will not prevent us from changing to eternal bodies (1 Cor 15:51, 53). . . .
-[End of Excerpt]
+In particular, we know the power of death will lose its control over the dead in Christ when he resurrects them, and the power of gravity will no longer hold them to the earth when they rise to meet the Lord in the air (1 Cor.
+15:52 1 Thess.
+4:16-17).
+The power that binds us to our physical bodies won’t prevent us from changing to eternal bodies (1 Cor.
+15:51, 53).